GabrielPontolillo/Delta_Debugging_for_Regression_Testing_of_Quantum_Programs/README.md

  Each case study has a propery based test oracle, which calls 3 properties.
 In the folder structure, the files that contain the property based tests end in *property.py*.

- A detailed description on all of the tested properties can be found in the *properties.md* file as can be seen in the above structure.
+ A detailed description on all of the tested properties can be found in the *properties.ipynb* file as can be seen in the above structure.